tari-project/rfcs/src/RFC-0150_Wallets.md

 ### Key Responsibilities

 The wallet software is responsible for constructing and negotiating [transactions][transaction] for transferring and receiving
-[Tari coins][Tari coin] on the [base layer][Base Layer].
+[MinoTari coins][Tari coin] on the [base layer][Base Layer].
 It should also provide functionality to generate, store and recover a master seed key and derived cryptographic keypairs that can be used for Base Layer addresses and signing of transactions.

 ### Functional Details